alexanderpalsson/katacoda-scenarios/qlik-corectl/step9.md

 If you want to see more visualizations check out [picasso.js examples](https://picassojs.com/examples.html).

 We will need two more files working with picasso.js:

 * `index.html`{{open}} - A html file containing a simple container to render our chart in.

-* `touch chartSetting.js`{{execute}} - The settings from [picasso.js examples](https://picassojs.com/examples.html) bar-chart example.
+* `touch chartSetting.js`{{execute}} - The settings from [picasso.js examples](https://picassojs.com/examples.html) bar chart example.
 <br>

-To create this visualization we will use `picasso.chart()` to render a bar-chart.
+To create this visualization we will use `picasso.chart()` to render a bar chart.
 This method have three arguments:
 * Data
 * Chart-settings/chart-layout
 * A html-element to render the chart in.

 ## Load the data

-To use the bar chart we need values for the y-axis and for the t-axis.
-We can for example to do a bar-chart that displays the amount of movies made every year.
-This means we need the Years on the t-axis with the corresponding amount of movies each year on the y-axis.
+To use the bar chart, we need values for the y-axis and for the t-axis.
+We can for example to do a bar chart that displays the number of movies made every year.
+This means we need the Years on the t-axis with the corresponding number of movies each year on the y-axis.
 We already have all the needed data to accomplish this in `data/movies.csv`{{open}}.
-Therefore there is no need to change either the corectl.yml file or the loadscript.
+Therefore, there is no need to change either the corectl.yml file or the loadscript.
 <br>

 But we need to do some adjustments in the object.
 We load the field Year as qDimension and a measurement called Count(Year) into our `corectl-object.json`.